extrowerk/bb10-toolchain/README.md

 You will need the lates BB NDK: https://developer.blackberry.com/native/downloads/

+And the build-essentials (gcc, flex, texinfo, etc...) package for your OS.
+Use your package manager-

 -

 The script probably won't be able to create the /opt/qnx800/target/qnx6/usr/ folder structure as a simple user, and you  definetely don't want to run this script as root.